retrospectmike/RoadTripTourGuide/README.md

 # RoadTripTourGuide
-This android app tells you about each town you drive through on your road trip!
+This android app automatically tells you about each town you drive through on your road trip as you enter the town!
+I always wish I could both know what town I'm crossing threw and learn a little about it during long drives.
+This app aims to do that for you and without distracting your eyes from the road.

 It is my first Android app and my first Kotlin app so pardon the quality of it all.

 ## Beta